DCAN-Labs/BIBSnet/README.md

 ##### "optional_out_dirs": path to and names of CABINET output directories
 - `"derivatives"`:  string, a valid path to the directory to save the eventual CABINET outputs to.
 Example: `"/path/to/output/derivatives"`
-- `"preBIBSnet"`: string, a valid path to preBIBSnet output directory, or `null` to save preBIBSnet outputs into `preBIBSnet` sub-directory in `derivatives` directory.
+- `"preBIBSnet"`: string, a valid path to preBIBSnet output directory, or `null` to save preBIBSnet outputs into `prebibsnet` sub-directory in `derivatives` directory.
-- `"BIBSnet"`: string, a valid path to BIBSnet output directory, or `null` to save BIBSnet outputs into `BIBSnet` sub-directory in `derivatives` directory.
+- `"BIBSnet"`: string, a valid path to BIBSnet output directory, or `null` to save BIBSnet outputs into `bibsnet` sub-directory in `derivatives` directory.
-- `"postBIBSnet"`: string, a valid path to postBIBSnet output directory, or `null` to save postBIBSnet outputs into `postBIBSnet` sub-directory in `derivatives` directory.
+- `"postBIBSnet"`: string, a valid path to postBIBSnet output directory, or `null` to save postBIBSnet outputs into `postbibsnet` sub-directory in `derivatives` directory.
 - `"nibabies"`: string, a valid path to nibabies output directory, or `null` to save nibabies outputs into `nibabies` sub-directory in `derivatives` directory.
-- `"XCPD"`: string, a valid path to XCPD output directory, or `null` to save XCPD outputs into `XCPD` sub-directory in `derivatives` directory.
+- `"XCPD"`: string, a valid path to XCPD output directory, or `null` to save XCPD outputs into `xcpd` sub-directory in `derivatives` directory.

 ##### "resource_management": parameters to determine resource use when running parallel scripts.
 These parameters are only needed for nibabies and XCPD.